-Prizes: Two winners, one in Probate and Trust and one in Real Estate will receive $5,000.00 cash and a one-year free membership in the Section.
+Prizes: First-place winners in the Probate and Trust category and in the Real Estate category will receive $5,000.00 cash and a one-year free membership in the Section.
 The first-place winner's article will be considered for publication in the REPTL Reporter, and may appear in an upcoming issue.
 No substitutions will be permitted, except at REPTL's discretion, in which case a prize of equal or greater value may be substituted.
-REPTL may also determine to make additional awards, including second, third, and/or honorable mention, in its sole discretion, to recognize other high quality submission(s).
+REPTL may also choose in its sole discretion to make additional awards, including second place, third place, and/or honorable mention, to recognize other high quality submission(s).
 REPTL may determine in its sole discretion that no entry in one or both categories is of high enough quality to receive the first-place award.
 Any taxes are the responsibility of the winners.